 2. Give your team context (without paying more)

-OpenPhone boasts more features than either iPlum or Google Voice, even on the Standard plan.
+OpenPhone boasts more features than either iPlum or Google Voice, even on the Starter plan.
 You’ll get the essentials like voicemail transcriptions and call recordings without having to pay any add-on fees.

 3. Streamline your communication workflows